Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Bobcats have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.

-- Texas State's games this year have hit the over four times in eight opportunities (50%).
+- Texas State's games this year have gone over the total in four out of eight opportunities (50%).

-- This year, the Bobcats have turned the ball over 18 times, four more than the Warhawks' takeaways (14).
+- The Bobcats have turned the ball over 18 times this season, four more turnovers than the Warhawks have forced (14).

 - Find the latest spread and moneyline odds for Texas State at SISportsbook.